NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         BYPASS
       </td>
       <td colspan="5" rowspan="1">
-        The origin server instructed Cloudflare to bypass cache via a Cache-Control header set to <code>no-cache</code>,<code>private</code>, or <code>max-age=0</code> even though
+        The origin server instructed Khulnasoft to bypass cache via a Cache-Control header set to <code>no-cache</code>,<code>private</code>, or <code>max-age=0</code> even though
-        Cloudflare originally preferred to cache the asset.
+        Khulnasoft originally preferred to cache the asset.
 BYPASS is returned when enabling <a href="/cache/concepts/cache-control/">Origin Cache-Control</a>.
-Cloudflare also sets BYPASS when your origin web server sends cookies in the response header.
+Khulnasoft also sets BYPASS when your origin web server sends cookies in the response header.
 If the Request to your origin includes an <code>Authorization</code> header, in some cases the response will also be BYPASS.
 Refer to <a href="/cache/concepts/cache-control/#conditions">Conditions</a> in the Origin Cache-Control behavior section for more details.
       </td>
     </tr>